Live (Jean-Luc Ponty album)

 Live is a live album by French jazz fusion artist Jean-Luc Ponty, recorded in December 1978 and released on April 18, 1979.
 It was reissued on Atlantic Records on CD in 1990 and 1992.

+Critical reception

+Ace Adams of the New York Daily News called Live "a dazzling musical of fireworks and technical brilliance and it shows him as the wizard of the violin.
+This is one of the best European jazz albums today."